Data-Advantage/vibestack/example/sarahsrecipes-ai/product-requirements-document.md

 ### Acceptance Criteria
 - Stripe Customer Portal integration allows users to manage subscriptions without leaving the app ecosystem
 - Subscription changes in Stripe (new, cancelled, past due) automatically sync to the application database
-- Payment method updates in Stripe propagate to the application
+- Payment method updates are handled in Stripe Customer Portal and appropriately by the app
-- Subscription status updates within 5 minutes of changes in Stripe
+- Subscription status updates within 15 seconds of changes in Stripe
 - Failed payment notifications trigger appropriate in-app messages
 - Pro features are immediately accessible upon successful subscription
-- Email receipts are automatically sent for all subscription payments
+- Email receipts are automatically sent for all subscription payments via Stripe
 - Subscription data is properly secured with appropriate access controls
 - System correctly handles proration for subscription changes
 - Subscription metrics are available in admin dashboard